What is an Atomic Swap?

 To understand how atomic swaps function, it's essential to examine their key components.
 These components work together to ensure the swap is secure, trustworthy, and efficient.

-Atomic swaps use Hash Timelock Contracts (HTLC) to automate the exchange of tokens.
+Atomic swaps use Hash Time-Locked Contracts (HTLCs) to automate token exchanges.
 As its name denotes, HTLC is a time-bound smart contract between parties that involves generating one cryptographic hash on each end.

 This smart contract mechanism is crucial for securing the transaction and ensuring that it is either fully completed by both parties or not executed at all.
 The HTLC has two primary features: the hashlock and the timelock.